 The birth control pill is the preferred method of contraception for many women who want to enjoy sexual activity without the looming anxiety of unplanned pregnancy.
 According to the CDC, 12.6% of women in the US that use contraceptive methods use an oral contraceptive pill.
 Although the ability to regulate fertility is a godsend for many women, there is often a hormonal toll.

-Spotting between periods, sore breasts, headaches, nausea, weight gain–these are all notorious consequences of taking hormonal birth control.
-Moreover, there are unquantifiable emotional symptoms: who doesn’t know a woman that just “doesn’t feel like herself” on the Pill?
+Spotting between periods, sore breasts, headaches, nausea, weight gain–these are all notorious consequences of taking hormonal birth control; however, did you know the pill may cause vaginal dryness?